AviatrixSystems/Docs/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.rst

 This is a startup guide for launching an Aviatrix Cloud Connect in Google GCloud.
 If you are a first time user, this document is for you.

-Aviatrix Cloud Connect (ACC) provides an end-to-end and seamless secure cloud connectivity for you.
-The end-to-end consists of access to the GCloud project, inter-project and inter-cloud routing, so that you have the same experience you enjoy when you work on-prem (where you do not need to be aware of the network infrastructure, things just work!)

-Highlights of the Aviatrix Cloud Connect:

--  Scalable and highly available Cloud VPN solution:

-   -  Remote access for users to connect to cloud directly.

-   -  Integrated with google native load balancer, the solution scales to unlimited number of VPN gateways to serve any number of users and bandwidth.

-   -  Supports multi factor authentication: DUO, LDAP and Okta.

-   -  User profile based access rules that allow administrator to define and enforce access privilege to any resources (network, protocols and ports) in GCloud at the perimeter of your cloud network.

-   -  Supports wide range of clients: Windows, OSX, Linux, Chromebook, Android and iOS.

-   -  Supports log forwarders Logstash, Splunk, SUMO Logic, rsyslog for remote logging.

-   -  Supports Split tunnel and full tunnel mode.
-Split tunnel mode allows additional CIDRs be pushed to client.

-   -  Modular configuration support incremental configuration as your environment scales.

-   -  Supports active user dashboard and user browsing activity.

-   -  No extra hop to access instances in different VPCs.

--  Policy based multi region and multi cloud (AWS, Azure and GCloud) encrypted peering.

--  Multi accounts support for different business groups and projects.

 The Aviatrix Cloud Connect consists of two components, controller and gateway.
 The gateway is launched from the controller browser console.